murbar/react-insta-clone-demo/README.md

 - React tooling
   - Bootstrapping with `create-react-app`
+  - Prop type checking with `prop-types`
 - The component life cycle
+  - Mounting, Updating, Unmounting
+  - Where `contstructor` and `render` methods fit in
+  - Using `componentDidMount` to set state post render
 - Component composition patterns
+  - Higher order components
+  - State Driven Development
-- CSS in JavaScript with `styled-components`
+- CSS in JavaScript
+  - Importing style sheets in JS
+  - Reactstrap
+  - `styled-components` for centralizing component state, logic, and view in one location

+## Takeaways